Skip to main content

 Allstate InsuranceBoynton Beach62

-The largest notice was filed by AT&T Broadband at its Tamarac facility, reporting 320 affected workers.
+The single largest action involved AT&T Broadband at its Tamarac facility, reporting 320 affected workers.
 Doctors' Clinic followed with 198 workers.

 Trend & Outlook